cs1302uga/cs1302-ce12/README.md

 > One Ring to rule them all, One Ring to find them [...]
 > **--J.R.R.
 Tolkien's epigraph to _The Lord of the Rings_**

 This class exercise explores more ways to refactor code to remove redundancy.
+The particular way in which you are asked to refactor in this exercise is specifically forced in order to motivate the alternative approach presented in a later exercise; however, both approaches have their particular merits and trade-offs.

 ## Prerequisite Knowledge